mynameisraj/zoom/README.md

 If you want to use Zoom in a more customized way, though, you can.

 #### Creating a new `Zoom` object
 When you create a `Zoom`, the only parameter you need to specify is an ID for the container that holds it.
+You can, however, add a second, optional parameter with the string for a `box-shadow` CSS property (just the values, not the actual property).
 #### Zooming an image
 Simply make the image call the function `zoom(element)` on the object you have created. `element` refers to a link with an image as its first child.
 #### Caching images manually